apache/arrow/docs/source/format/CanonicalExtensions.rst

     When logical and physical layout are equal, the permutation will always be ([0, 1, .., N-1]) and can therefore be left out.

+  * **ragged_dimensions** = indices of ragged dimensions whose sizes may differ.
+Dimensions where all elements have the same size are called uniform dimensions.
+Indices are a subset of all possible dimension indices ([0, 1, .., N-1]).
+    Ragged dimensions list can be left out.
+In that case all dimensions are assumed ragged.

 * Description of the serialization:

   The metadata must be a valid JSON object including number of